recaptime-dev/newsletter/drafts/regular-issues/2021-002-ajhalili2006/sections/tech-news.md

 > Full article: https://www.androidauthority.com/arm-32-vs-64-bit-explained-1232065/

 For Android and Apple users, this should be fine on most cases.
-For Windows and Linux, 32-bit support will still be there for some time.
+For Windows and Linux, 32-bit support will still be there for some time, except for Windows 11.
 (But if you have an old 32-bit machine, you need to pick an Linux distro that still supports x86 machines, like Alpine Linux.)

 ### And wait, there's more!

 Because of the delays in publishing this issues, some of them (including Windows 11 and Apple WWDC stuff) are on the Curated Picks section.
+(Btw, [the Steam Deck handheld](https://www.pcgamer.com/steam-deck-handheld-announced/) has announced, starts at $400 when released.)

 If you want to help us write quarterly recaps (and make these quarterly recaps into monthly ones), the newsletter itself is [open-source](https://gitlab.com/MadeByThePinsHub/RecapTime/newsletter-archives) and we're open for any contributions.